-Whenever we play music or sing, Christians have the privilege of using the Eternal Art to proclaim the song of deliverance that was given to us through the death and resurrection of Jesus Christ, and to celebrate with those who throughout the ages have proclaimed that message with passion, truth, and clarity.
+Whenever we play or sing this music, Christians use the Eternal Art to proclaim the song of deliverance that was given to us through the death and resurrection of Jesus Christ, and to celebrate with those who throughout the ages have proclaimed that message with passion, truth, and clarity.
 May God bless you in this calling and together may we, with great joy and skill, offer a powerful witness to our Savior in whatever we do.

 In the peace, joy, and victory of our Resurrected Lord,

-Dr. Martin Dicke is a Musical specialist with the Office of International Mission of the Lutheran Church Missouri Synod (www.lcms.org/dicke).
-Prior to accepting this position in May 2016, he served for 14 years as Cantor for Trinity Lutheran Church, Peoria, Illinois.
-Having served in various capacities as a church musician over the course of his career, Martin is has returned to Papua New Guinea where he was born to serve as a musical educator and adviser to the people of the Gutnius (Good News) Lutheran Church, a church LCMS missionaries helped establish in the early 1960s.
+Dr. Martin Dicke serves as a Musical Specialist in the Enga Province of Papua New Guinea (www.lcms.org/dicke).
+Prior to accepting this position he served for 14 years as Cantor for Trinity Lutheran Church, Peoria, Illinois.
+Having served in various capacities as a church musician over the course of his career, Martin has returned to the place of his birth to serve as a musical educator and adviser to the people of the Gutnius (Good News) Lutheran Church, a church LCMS missionaries helped establish in the early 1960s.
 Martin’s parents Edward and Phyllis served as missionaries in the Enga Province of PNG for 20 years and his uncle and aunt Rev. Dr. Willard and Elinor Burce served in PNG for 40 years.
 For information about his work in Papua New Guinea, visit www.jubalslyre.com/PNG.